apache/buildstream/HACKING.rst

 can specify a prefix to match.
 E.g. if you want to run all of the frontend tests you can do::

-  ./setup.py test --addopts -k --addopts 'tests/frontend/'
+  ./setup.py test --addopts '-k tests/frontend/'

 Adding Tests